 If you have any of the following problems you should get in touch with your doctor right away:

-If you think you might need a hysteroscopy or are worried about any of the symptoms above then visit women's health clinic and consult Gynaecologist about hysteroscopy surgery or procedure.
+If you think you might need a hysteroscopy or are worried about any of the symptoms above then visit well woman clinic in London and consult with gynaecologist about hysteroscopy surgery or procedure.